Debt-Free Higher Education

-Pay It Forward (HB 3472) will provide access for all Oregonians to a debt-free degree and full funding for public higher education.
-It creates a task force to examine and implement a Pay It Forward pilot program and a tuition freeze.
+Pay It Forward (HB 3472) will provide access for all Oregonians to a debt-free degree and protect funding for public higher education.
+It directs the Higher Education Coordinating Committee to examine and implement a Pay It Forward pilot program and a tuition freeze.

 Steady cuts to public funding for higher education have led to sky-rocketing tuition and mountains of debt for students and families.
 Pay It Forward, or House Bill 3472, is the solution.

 Most Americans see a college degree as a key to financial success and economic mobility.
 But, with ongoing funding cuts to higher education causing tuition to soar, students and parents are making tough choices about whether they can afford a college education

 Students are graduating with more debt than ever before.
 Two thirds of Oregon grads are now in debt, at an average of nearly $25, 000 per student.
 Loans to parents for their children’s education have risen 75% since 2005.
 The average student loan debt for parents is now $34,000.
 This unsustainable for Oregon working families, and for our nation’s economy.

 The Pay It Forward solution offers students access to higher education without debt.
 Students at public universities and community colleges would pay no tuition up-front.
 In exchange, they would agree to pay a small percentage of their income (1.5% for community college, or 3% for a 4 year school) for 20 years to “pay forward” the cost of instruction for the next generation of students.